-Controls can manage the flow of information and put limits on firm activities to mitigate potential or actual conflicts of interest.
+Controls can manage the flow of information and put limits on firm activities to mitigate potential or actual conflicts of interest,

-An ethical wall is a process for mitigating conflicts of interest by limiting the communication of information between individuals or groups, whether written or oral, which may give rise to a conflict of interest.
+Formatted: Font: Not Bold, Not Italic Formatted: Font: Not Italic An ethical wall is a process for mitigating conflicts of interest by limiting the communication of information between individuals or groups, whether written or oral, which may give rise to a conflict of interest.

 Wilshire has established, where practicable, controls to limit activities and ethical walls around business activities where sharing information may create a conflict of interest.
-These internal barriers are intended to prevent personnel from accessing information that may influence the service they provide to a client or from distributing [client] information that is confidential or proprietary.
+These internal barriers are intended to prevent members of one business unitpersonnel from accessing information that may influence the service they provide to a client-or from distributing [client] information that is confidential or proprietary.
 The following, without limitation, reflects Wilshire's policies regarding controls and ethical walls:

-• Wilshire will not evaluate, recommend or invest in any of the Investor Group's funds or investment opportunities;

-- Ethical walls have been established: - between Wilshire and the Investor Group (and their affiliates) to prevent the flow of information regarding specific investments, recommendations and client portfolio holdings and activities; for greater certainty, no Wilshire employee that is also affiliated with the Investor Group (or their affiliates) will participate in Wilshire's investment processes; - o around Wilshire's four primary business services and Wilshire Compass; - Personnel may share only non-confidential information from another group about a client, or information necessary to jointly serve a client as determined by the relevant business unit heads in consultation with Compliance; - Personnel in each business unit may not share confidential information from another group about their clients; - ERISA clients to whom Wilshire provides advisory services (other than investors in a Wilshire fund) may not be marketed additional Wilshire products and services; and - Non-ERISA, advisory clients to whom Wilshire provides advisory services (other than investors in a Wilshire fund) may be introduced to other Wilshire services and products or advised as to the suitability of such an investment by its Wilshire adviser in accordance with Wilshire's other policies and procedures or in accordance with any restrictions imposed by the WMC.
+- Wilshire will not evaluate, recommend or invest in any of the Investor Group's funds or investment opportunities; - Ethical walls have been established- - o between Wilshire and the Investor Group (and their affiliates) to prevent the flow of information regarding specific investments, recommendations and client portfolio holdings and activities; for greater certainty, no Wilshire employee that is also affiliated with the Investor Group (or their affiliates) will participate in Wilshire's investment processes; - ●around each of the Wilshire's four primary business units services and Wilshire Compass; - Personnel-in-each business unit may share only non-confidential information from another group about a client, or information necessary to jointly serve a client as determined by the relevant business unit heads in consultation with Compliance; - Personnel in each business unit may not share confidential information from another group about their clients; - Exceptions to the ethical walls are as detailed in Wilshire's Procedures; - ERISA clients to whom Wilshire provides advisory services (other than investors in a Wilshire fund) may not be marketed additional Wilshire products and services; and - Non-ERISA, advisory clients to whom Wilshire provides advisory services (other than investors in a Wilshire fund) may be introduced to other Wilshire services and products or advised as to the suitability of such an investment by its Wilshire adviser in accordance with Wilshire's other policies and procedures or in accordance with any restrictions imposed by the WMC.